 He balances his time outside of the classroom by designing neural education instructional models and experiential learning projects that align with ethnic studies and multicultural education.
 Jerome is a contributing member of the iNCtl (Institute for Connecting Neuroscience with Teaching and Learning) and he is also in his fourth year as an MBK (My Brother’s Keeper) Alliance mentor.
 Jerome continues to find many opportunities to learn and expand himself through art, basketball, book clubs, travel, and writing.

-Our board of directors
+Our board of trustees

 Drew has served on the boards of directors, including the finance committees and executive committees, of several nonprofit organizations, including Seattle Girls’ School, The RealNetworks Foundation, Child Care Resources, Climate Solutions, and Women’s Funding Alliance.
 She has done corporate pro bono work for many nonprofit organizations over the past 20 years.

 Personally, Drew is mom to two teens.
 Watching her older child thrive at an all-girls middle school, where she was supported and encouraged through the tricky middle school years, Drew was dismayed to find that a similar educational experience was not available for her son.
 She worked to form Seattle School for Boys so that boys in our community, bringing together a rich diversity of backgrounds and perspectives, would have the opportunity to be supported, guided, and celebrated, and would in turn learn to support, respect, and have compassion for others.